 - Private Walking Tour – prefer to take one of our many daytime walking tours at night?
 Request a private tour!
 All of our tours are available for groups or families as private tours for a predetermined fee.

 - Sunset on the High Line – in addition to our Dark Side of the High Line tour, we offer a sunset tour of the park, which focuses more on the history of Chelsea.

 - Central Park – we have a number of different Central Park tours, including one just as the sun is setting.
 Don’t forget your camera as there are many photo ops!

 Occasionally, we offer our fully guided hop-on, hop-off, pay-what-you-wish night bus tour.
-Please check our calendar to see if our bus tour is offered during your time in New York.
+Please check our calendar to see if the bus tour is offered during your time in New York.
 Below are some other bus tour companies that offer evening tours.
 Ticket prices typically range from $30-$55, making this one of the more affordable after dark adventures through NYC.
 Unfortunately, most of these companies do not offer hop-on, hop-off service at night.
 That being said, you can usually get a pretty good deal on these trips either through combo packages or attraction passes.
 Be sure to check out our comparison of all the night bus tours for more info.

 The New York City skyline is beautiful at all hours, but it’s especially nice when lit up at night.
 Remember, this is the city that never sleeps, so a night cruise is a great way to see New York really come alive after dark!
 Prices typically range from $30-$40 for an average trip, but dinner cruises can cost quite a bit more.
 If you plan on dining while you take in the views, expect to pay between $100-$150 per ticket.
 Most night cruises run for 60-90 minutes at most, offering a plethora of amazing photo ops.
 Be sure to read our comparison post on New York boat tours for more information on the following services.

 There are both evening and dinner cruises available.